jayronsoares/Airflow-Data-Ingestion/README.md

 # Airflow-Data-Ingestion
-Simple Load of a CSV/XLS file into Postgres using Airflow orchestration
+Simple loading of a .xlsx file into Postgres using Airflow orchestration

 # Building a virtual environment: